FedejGon/pyCC.id/README.md

 ## 🎯 Core Idea

-System identification (also known as equation discovery) is the process of finding the underlying governing equations of a system from observational data.
+Equation discovery, which can be considered as a subfield of system identification, is the process of finding the underlying governing equations of a system from observational data.
 For many physical systems, the dynamics can be described by a set of first-order ordinary differential equations (ODEs):

 $$
 \frac{d\mathbf{x}}{dt} = \mathbf{F}(\mathbf{x}, t)